 We are committed to offering our employees a safe and stimulating working environment where everyone is treated fairly and with respect.
 We aim to provide our employees with interesting and challenging jobs which will provide scope and opportunities for personal and career development.
 By developing a strong corporate culture, employees with complementary skills will be able to work together in a focused and cost-efficient manner in order to reach individual and company objectives.

-Prosafe’s workforce consisted of 662 individuals at the end of 2016, compared with 851 in the previous year.
+Prosafe had 430 employees at the end of 2017 (average 517), compared with 608 in the previous year (average 665).
 Prosafe’s global presence was reflected in the fact that its employees came from 25 countries around the world.
-The overall workforce turnover in the group was 8.8 per cent in 2016, compared with 7.8 per cent in 2015.
+The overall employee turnover in the group was 5.9 per cent in 2017, compared with 8.8 per cent in 2016.

 The company’s core values – profitability, respect, innovation, safety, ambition, focus and the environment – must be reflected in the behaviour of all employees.
 In order to create a corporate identity across corporate and national boundaries, it is important that these core values are at the basis of all activities.